revero/msgBoxPy/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)](https://raw.githubusercontent.com/lotspaih/dicePy8k/master/LICENSE) [![Language](https://img.shields.io/badge/language-python-blue.svg)](https://www.python.org/)

 # msgBoxPy
-Simple Cross-platform Python Message and Dialog Boxes Using the Tkinter Standard Library
+Simple Cross-platform Python Message, Dialog, and Input Boxes Using the Tkinter Standard Library

 ## Purpose and Background
 I just needed a simple, small, and easy way to display information, warnings, get input, select a file or directory, or ask a simple response question in a GUI format for my Python scripts.
-Sure there are many great third party modules I could use that are much more sophisticated, but I prefer to stay as close to the standard Python library as possible and only needed some basic GUI options.
+Sure there are many great third party modules I could use that are much more sophisticated, but I prefer to stay as close to the standard Python library as possible and only needed some simple GUI options.
 That's why I pieced together msgBoxPy's examples to use [Tkinter](https://wiki.python.org/moin/TkInter), included in the standard Python library, to show cross-platform message, input, and dialog boxes.

 **The message boxes available are:**
 * Information